-This is the second installment of our “Connected Marketing Stack” playbook.
+This data-driven marketing piece is the second installment of our “Connected Marketing Stack” playbook.

 “First master the fundamentals.” – Larry Bird